 - Repeat the process for the rest of the window curtain panels.

-When they’re all sewn slip the magnetic curtain rod through the curtain rod pocket and mount to the top of each window on your french doors.
+With everything sewn together slip the magnetic curtain rod through the curtain rod pocket and mount to the top of each window on your french doors.
+Or if you’re using attached rods slip the rod through the pocket and hang on the curtain rod hooks.

-To open them just fold the hem over the rod then fold them over one more time.
+To open your new French Door Curtains just fold the hem over the rod then fold them over one more time.
 Sometimes if I want the curtains open even more I’ll fold them a third time.

 Love it!
 Pin It!!